 The Social Security Act requires each Medicare administrative contractor (MAC) to have its information security program evaluated annually by an independent entity.
-The Centers for Medicare & Medicaid Services (CMS) contracted with Guidehouse, LLP, to evaluate information security programs at the MACs, using a set of agreed-upon procedures (AUPs); HHS OIG must submit to Congress annual reports on the results of these evaluations and include assessments of their scope and sufficiency.
-This report fulfills that responsibility for fiscal year (FY) 2021.
+CMS contracted with Guidehouse, LLP, to evaluate information security programs at the MACs using a set of agreed-upon procedures (AUPs).
+HHS OIG must submit to Congress annual reports on the results of these evaluations and include assessments of their scope and sufficiency.
+This report fulfills that responsibility for fiscal year (FY) 2022.